ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xIII.md

 3. **Lists are used for alike data types** by convention because we tend to *execute the same body of code* for each item in the list.
 Tuples are more often used to represent information that's unpacked into unique variables, those have qualitatively different meanings.
 And so you're not going to just run some code on every item in a tuple.
 For that same reason, it's more normal for **tuples to have different data types** within them because we're not generally expecting to be able to iterate over a tuple in the same way.

+> If you’re defining a constant set of values and all you’re going to do with it is iterate through it, use a tuple instead of a list.
+It will be faster than working with lists and also safer, as the tuples contain “write-protect” data.

 ### Stacks: LIFO Structures
 “Last-In-First-Out” (LIFO) paradigm.